full-stack-devs-learn/niantic-2024-sprint-2-team-3/README.md

 * Worked more on the aesthetics and design
     * Add more shapes and images to brighten up webpage
     * Make a custom page and not rely on a bootstrap framework
-    * Create a more solid theme and color scheme
-* Add the add/edit answer functionality.
+* Add the delete answer functionality
+* Have a skip question button that allows users to skip a question that will come back later after the last question
+* List all the user's selected answers, questions and its corresponding correct answer in the results page
-* Not allow white space as an input on client-side validation (server-side already checks this).
+* Not allow white space as an input on client-side validation (server-side already checks this)
-* Immediate feedback that tells users if their answer was correct or not after submitting
 * Automatically disable a quiz if users added a question with no answer(s)
-* Have different types of answers included in the quiz (e.g. not just radio buttons but also checkboxes or input text)